demisto/content-docs/docs/partners/certification.md

 ## Levels of Certification

-When beginning the development process, the Contributor specifies the certification level they intend to achieve, and this will dictate the tasks the Contributor must complete.
+There are currently two levels of certification for all packs:

 - Not Certified: The Pack has gone through full security testing and basic functionality testing by Palo Alto Networks.

 - Certified: The Pack has gone through full security testing and full functionality testing including full coding standards, best practices check, documentation review and a demonstration.
-Recertification requirements to ensure retention of quality shall apply (see below).

 It is up to Palo Alto Networks at its discretion to mark a piece of content with a specific certification.

 ## Guidance

-All Paid packs <b>must</b> be certified.
-And if a paid Pack has dependencies on another Pack from the same Partner, that other Pack must also be certified.
-Since those dependant Packs work together, the whole "solution" must be certified.

-We encourage our Partners to achieve certification as this will up-level the quality of content in our ecosystem.
+All Partner packs will be certified.
+Individual contributors may choose to certify their packs, too.

 ## Requirements

-While we encourage certified Packs, Certification has additional requirements including:
+Certification requirements include:

-1. Mutual customers - At least two documented mutual customers requesting the Pack

-1. Full functionality testing — partners must ensure full Pack compatibility with future versions of Cortex XSOAR via a self-certify process.
-This process shall occur with all major and minor release of Cortex XSOAR (3-4/yr) and include each component of the Pack.
+1. Full functionality testing — partners must ensure full Pack compatibility with all of Cortex XSOAR via a self-certify process.

 1. Documentation — full documentation for the entire pack reviewed by Palo Alto Networks.